jai-bansal/digit-recognizer/README.md

 #### Summary:
 This project attempts digit recognition using pixel information about handwritten digits using a data set originally from MNIST (and actually downloaded from kaggle.com).
 The goal is to use the pixel information to predict what number has been drawn.
 Multiple models are evaluated in R and Python.

-Perhaps surprisingly, in the R branch, using principal components analysis does not improve predictive power.
+Perhaps surprisingly, in both the R and Python branches, using principal components analysis does not improve predictive power.

 #### Motivation:
 I created this project to learn about object recognition and experiment with principal components analysis.